Parish Faith Formation and Sacrament Preparation Overview

 Becoming Catholic

-- Teens in grades 6-12* who wish to become Catholic participate in the same 2-year sacrament preparation that baptized Catholics do for any other sacrament, however they do not participate in Confirmation year 3 activities. *Depending on their age, teens beginning the Initiation process in 11th or 12th grade may be placed in the RCIA.
+- Teens in grades 6-12* who wish to become Catholic participate in the same 2-year sacrament preparation that baptized Catholics do for any other sacrament, however they do not participate in Confirmation year 3 activities. *Depending on their age, teens beginning the Initiation process in 11th or 12th grade may be placed in the OCIA.